Growth conditions for topological freeness: Introduction and Main results

 \begin{coro} Let $\Gamma$ be a group with \textup{RD} \textup{(}resp. \textup{SRD}\textup{)}, let $\mu\in{\rm Prob}(\G)$ be finitely supported and symmetric, and fix $g\in\Gamma$.
 If the probability of return to the origin in the $\mu$-random walk on the Schreier graph $\G/C_\G(g)$ decays superpolynomially \textup{(}resp. exponentially\textup{)}, then every $\mu$-stationary state on $\textup{C}^*_r(\G)$ vanishes at $g$. \end{coro}

 We should remark that our requirement on the rate of return of the random walk in the above statements is not a particularly strong condition.
-Indeed, in the case of a normal subgroup $H\triangleleft \G$ (that is, the random walk on the Cayley graph of the quotient group $\G/H$), the decay rate of the probability of return to the origin coincides with the growth rate of $\G/H$.
+Indeed, in the case of a normal subgroup $H\triangleleft \G$ (that is, the random walk on the Cayley graph of the quotient group $\G/H$), the probability of return to the origin decays polynomially if and only if the quotient group $\G/H$ has polynomial growth.
 (See \cite{Woess}*{Theorem 6.6} for details.)

-Finally, note that, in view of \cite{KK14}, the above results give new sufficient conditions for the $\textup{C}^*$-simplicity of discrete groups with (semi-)rapid decay.
+Finally, note that, in view of \cite{KK14}, the above results give new sufficient conditions for the $\textup{C}^*$-simplicity of discrete groups with (sub-)rapid decay.